d-lord/d-lord.github.io/_posts/2017-10-08-debugging-unicode-in-python-3.4.md

 *This is the key*.
 The first hex digit is dropped when entering the five-digit character into PowerShell.
 What about other characters?

 I went to write a loop test, but ran into something else.
-You can't simply specify `weary` as `\u1f629`.
+You can't simply specify 'weary' as `\u1f629`.

 ```python
 >>> '\u1f629'